-Better posters means better research.
-Distilling over a decade of experience from the popular Better Posters blog, Zen Faulkes will help you create a clear and informative conference poster that delivers maximum impact for your research.
+Distilling over a decade of experience from the popular Better Posters blog, Zen Faulkes will help you create a clear and informative conference poster that delivers maximum impact.

-Academics have used posters to share research for over fifty years, and tens of thousands of posters are presented at conferences every year.
-Despite the popularity of the format, no in-depth guide has been available on how to create and deliver conference posters.
-From overly long titles, tiny text and swarms of logos, to bad font choices, colour schemes and blurry images – it’s easy to leave viewers confused by your poster’s message.
+Academics have used posters to share research for more than five decades, and tens of thousands of posters are presented at conferences every year.
+Despite the popularity of the format, no in-depth guide has been available on how to create and deliver compelling conference posters.
+From over-long titles, tiny text and swarms of logos, to bad font choices, chaotic colour schemes and blurry images – it’s easy to leave viewers confused about your poster’s message.

 This book also has material for conference organizers on how to make a better poster session for their attendees.